-Map of ERA-Net Smart Grids Plus partner countries and regions
+Illustration: Map of ERA-Net Smart Grids Plus partner countries and regions

-3 SCOPE AND AMBITION OF SECOND JOINT CALL
+3 SCOPE AND AMBITION OF THIRD JOINT CALL

 ERA-Net Smart Grids Plus will promote piloting and demonstration in the field of smart grids.
+Projects shall develop technologies, systems and solutions that make it possible for energy systems to supply, host and utilize up to 100% renewable energy.
+This includes solutions within new local energy communities as well as through the integration of various regional and local energy systems into a larger pan-European energy system.
 Focus will be given to validation, scale-up and replication.
 The three research layers of Stakeholder/Adoption, Marketplace and Technology (see section 3.1) should be an integrated part of this focus.
 The aim is to push solutions to meet Technology Readiness Levels (TRLs, see definitions in Annex C) 5-6 to TRLs 6-7.